sldeditor/sldeditor/README.md

 * Integration with GeoServer
 * Map viewer
 * YSLD import and export facility
-* Tools to improve workflow.
+* Tools to improve workflow, including batch updates of fonts and rule scales.
 * Ability to convert Esri MXD files to SLD files (requires separate licensed components not supplied as part of this project) [Build instructions here](https://github.com/robward-scisys/sldeditor/wiki/generatesld)

 ## Release
 A compiled single executable jar is available here :
-* [SLDEditor Release 0.6.5](https://github.com/robward-scisys/sldeditor/releases/download/v0.6.5/SLDEditor.jar) (MD5 : cbd31da53757cee80b49ec2f8ae963ca) Released 20 Jan 2017
+* [SLDEditor Release 0.7.0](https://github.com/robward-scisys/sldeditor/releases/download/v0.7.0/SLDEditor.jar) (MD5 : 4e9148a58337a17f3d4e2d6416d441df) Released 03 Feb 2017

 ## Background
 I’ve been developing the application for about 18 months as a side project.
 The idea started when SciSys did some consultancy work and put together a proposal for an organisation to migrate from an Esri system to an OpenLayers/GeoServer stack.
 When it came to migrating ~1250 layers we didn’t know what number to put down for symbol conversion to SLD.
 When you looked at the numbers this was a large percentage of the overall cost and something needed to be done to reduce it if we were going to be competitive in doing migrations to open source GIS systems.